 Once you start your Ocean Diver training, it’s a good idea to purchase your own basic gear – a mask, fins and snorkel.

-When you progress to open water you will require a wetsuit or drysuit.
-These can be borrowed/hired from our club, but you may want to purchase your own to ensure a good fit and familiarisation.
+When you progress to open water you will require a semi-drysuit or drysuit.
+We do have a limited number of semi-drysuits which can be borrowed from our club, but you may want to purchase your own to ensure a good fit and familiarisation.
 It is often only when you are qualified that divers obtain their own full set of gear, although some prefer to hire it, especially when travelling overseas.

 As with most specialist gear, there can be a huge range in prices, but budget on £100 upwards for a pair of fins, mask and snorkel.
 Wetsuits for UK diving start from around £150 and drysuits from £500, going up to over £1,000 for a top-end drysuit.
 To fully equip a diver, expect to pay around £1,500 although if your kit is well-maintained this will be a long-term investment.